zshandy/ECE391/README.md

 ## Description

-This kernel is developed as a school project
+This kernel is developed as a school project.

-It contains all the features a normal kernel contains
+It contains all the features a normal kernel contains.

 There are some extra features:
   - file system